wp-plugins/related-youtube-videos/readme.txt

 Shortcode Example 6: **[relatedYouTubeVideos relation="keywords" terms="monthy python" max="1" preview="true"]** Will show the thumbnail of a Monty Python video and load + play the video only when it's being clicked.

 Shortcode Example 7: **[relatedYouTubeVideos relation="postTitle" filter="intitle:official -intitle:cover" max="1" preview="true"]** If the post title is about a music video (band and song title, for example) this will only show the official music video.

+Shortcode Example 8: **[relatedYouTubeVideos relation="postTitle" filter="+postCategories" max="1" preview="true"]** Will use the post title and a list of all categories the post is in to search YT.

 = The Widget =